 Pilot an experimental robot through 60 minutes of mind boggling challenges designed by the award winning team behind Eltham Escape Rooms and Bewilder Box Drag, drop, solve and sleuth your way through each interactive puzzle, with every action synced across your team.

 Party Size: 4

 If I had a penny for every time someone told me I HAD to play The B.R.U.C.E.
-Project by Bewilder Box I’d be … Well … A bit better off than I am now.
+Project by Bewilder Box I’d be… Well… A bit better off than I am now.
 Point being, this game felt like a long awaited rite of passage I needed to play.
-Having finished it, it’s not my favourite play at home game every but I completely understand why it’s on the pedestal it is.
-It’s really UNIQUE and cracks a lot of problems of collaboration that other escape games still struggle with.
-A big round of applause for Bewilder Box and Eltham Escape Room’s ingenuity on this one.

-For that reason, the creators of this game have really thought hard about the genre of escape rooms and what that might look in a digital format.
-Needless to say, I think they nailed it.
+For that reason, I think the creators of this game have really thought hard about the genre of escape rooms and what that might look in a digital format.
+Needless to say, I think they nailed it!
 I’m very, very excited to see where this technology goes in the future and what digital/play at home escape rooms will look like soon.
-It’s an exciting time!
+It’s an exciting time to be in lockdown.

 The B.R.U.C.E.
 Project can be purchased for £15 on Bewilder Box’s website.

 Mairi is the editor-in-chief and covers escape rooms/immersive theatre in London, play at home games, and video games.